Leonid Brezhnev: Invasion of Czechoslovakia

 A Soviet T-55 tank catches fire while battling Czech protesters during the 1968 invasion of Czechoslovakia.

 The first crisis for Brezhnev's regime came in 1968, with the attempt by the Communist leadership in Czechoslovakia, under Alexander Dubček, to liberalize the Communist system (Prague Spring).
 In July, Brezhnev publicly denounced the Czechoslovak leadership as "revisionist" and "anti-Soviet".
 Despite his hardline public statements, Brezhnev was not the one pushing hardest for the use of military force in Czechoslovakia when the issue was before the Politburo.
 Archival evidence suggests that Brezhnev initially sought a temporary compromise with the reform-friendly Czechoslovak government when their dispute came to a head.
 However, in the end, Brezhnev concluded that he would risk growing turmoil domestically and within the Eastern bloc if he abstained or voted against Soviet intervention in Czechoslovakia.

 As pressure mounted on him within the Soviet leadership to "re-install a revolutionary government" within Prague, Brezhnev ordered the Warsaw Pact invasion of Czechoslovakia, and Dubček's removal in August.
 Following the Soviet intervention, he met with Czechoslovak reformer Bohumil Šimon (politik KSČ), then a member of the Politburo of the Czechoslovak Communist Party, and said, "If I had not voted for Soviet armed assistance to Czechoslovakia you would not be sitting here today, but quite possibly I wouldn't either."
 The invasion led to a drop in the belief in the Communist system among Czechoslovaks and prompted a rise of Eurocommunism, which was critical of the Soviet Union.

 Vietnam War

 North Vietnamese troops pose in front of a Soviet S-75 missile launcher.

 Under Khrushchev, the Soviet Union initially supported North Vietnam out of "fraternal solidarity".
 However, as the war escalated, Khrushchev urged the North Vietnamese leadership to give up the quest of liberating South Vietnam.
-He continued by rejecting an offer of assistance made by the North Vietnamese government, and instead told them to enter negotiations in the United Nations Security Council.
 After Khrushchev's ousting, Brezhnev resumed aiding the communist resistance in Vietnam.
-In February 1965, Premier Kosygin visited Hanoi with a dozen Soviet air force generals and economic experts.
-Over the course of the war, Brezhnev's regime would ultimately ship $450 million worth of arms annually to North Vietnam.
+Under Brezhnev's leadership, the Soviet Union would ultimately ship $450 million worth of arms annually to North Vietnam over the course of the war.

-Lyndon B. Johnson privately suggested to Brezhnev that he would guarantee an end to South Vietnamese hostility if Brezhnev would guarantee a North Vietnamese one.
-Brezhnev was interested in this offer initially but rejected the offer upon being told by Andrei Gromyko that the North Vietnamese were not interested in a diplomatic solution to the war.
-The Johnson administration responded to this rejection by expanding the American presence in Vietnam, but later invited the USSR to negotiate a treaty concerning arms control.
-The USSR did not respond, initially because of the power struggle between Brezhnev and Kosygin over which figure had the right to represent Soviet interests abroad, and later because of the escalation of the "dirty war" in Vietnam.